auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 	<iframe width="100%" height="300" src="http://jsfiddle.net/auchenberg/sFE4Q/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 </figure>

-[WebNotification.js](https://github.com/auchenberg/WebNotification.js) evens-out the fauly implementation in Chrmoe and enables you to show notifications in Chrome 27+, Safari 6+, and Firefox (as of version 22) all using the standardized API.
+[WebNotification.js](https://github.com/auchenberg/WebNotification.js) fixes the fauly implementation in Chrmoe and enables you to show notifications in Chrome 27+, Safari 6+, and Firefox (as of version 22) all using the standardized API.

 ## Going forward in Blink and Webkit.